strawmang/strawmang/events.md

 ## newtopic

+Just getting it all stubbed out.
+Eventually we will have more paramaters to change the behavior of the topic

 Used by the server to notify clients of a new topic

 Used by the client to request a new topic

 Client <-> Server

-required fields: Still being worked out required fields S->C: "topic-id"?
+required fields: C->S: `option-a` `option-b` required fields S->C: `topic-id`?